Sparky17561/grad_saiprasadjamdar_WI244/MaintenanceApp/README.md

 The system divides functionality into two secure roles:
 * **Administrator:** Manages the entire layout, registers owners, assigns sites, and oversees financial collections.
-* **Owner:** A restricted user who can view their specific sites, pay maintenance dues, and request site type changes (e.g., upgrading from an Open Site to a Villa).
+* **Owner:** A restricted user who can view their specific sites, pay maintenance dues, and request site type changes.

 ---